 You can find job opportunities in many different places:

 3. Website Testing

-Testing websites is a fantastic opportunity for those pregnant mamas out there looking to add a little extra cash to their day.
+Testing websites is a fantastic opportunity for any work-at-home mom-to-be looking to add a little extra cash to their day.
 Usability testing allows you to test websites, apps, and user interfaces (the design and processes of how you interact with a program) so that businesses can provide an exceptional user experience for their customers.

 - Userbrain: Each project takes about 5 to 15 minutes and is as easy as speaking your thoughts about your experience.
-You earn $3 per test and payments are made weekly.
+You earn $3 per test, and payments are made weekly.

-- Userfeel: Register for an account, take a sample test and, after approval, you’ll be able to get paid to submit your thoughts regarding your experience on certain sites.
+- Userfeel: Register for an account, take a sample test, and after approval, you’ll be able to get paid to submit your thoughts regarding your experience on certain sites.
 You can earn $10 per test.

 4. Online Teaching or Tutoring Jobs

-Love to teach but don’t like the commute or the four walls of a classroom?
+Do you love to teach but don’t like the commute or the four walls of a classroom?
 Online teaching has made a massive impact in the field of education, and it continues to grow.

 Some sites to check out for teaching opportunities are:

 - Cambly: Camby is an English tutoring website that allows you to help students practice their conversational English skills in a flexible learning environment.